dgoffredo/dgoffredo.github.io/content/pedant-cheat-sheet.md

 ### whether or not
-Sometimes "whether" means "if," but more often it means "if or if not," which would mean "whether or not" can mean "whether or not or not," which is not what you meant.
+Sometimes "whether" means "if," but more often it means "if or if not," which would mean "whether or not" can mean "if or if not or not," which is not what you meant.
 Instead, you can say "regardless of whether."
 This is not a definite rule, though, since "whether you like it or not" is an acceptable phrase, even though "regardless of whether you like it" means the same thing,